bite123/sOCP/README.md

 Non-ATG start codons vary largely in efficiency and frequency.
 You could adjust their cutoff to your interest.
 Or set all cutoffs of non-ATG start codons as 0, if you only concern about ATG-started smORFs.

 ## 11 Predicting smORFs from the genome (Eg12)

+As an example, we will use the model trained in **Eg10**.
+And a ~700k sequence from human genome will be used as the input genome, split into ChrA and ChrB.

 The command lines are as below: